hebbeh/What/Readme.txt

-1. Stega in i mappen What
+1. Stega in i mappen what
 2. cmd "workon env"
-3. Stega in i mappen What > What.
+3. Stega in i mappen what > what.
 Starta servern: python manage.py runserver

 ====================
 Övrigt